 PPA ADULT PROGRAMS

-PPA’s performance art instruction includes workshops in acting, voice, movement, playwriting, poetry, and literature analysis.
-Through this multi-disciplinary approach, incarcerated artists learn creative and constructive ways to express emotions, build trust, and work collaboratively.
+PPA’s adult programs include workshops in acting, creative writing, voice, movement, playwriting, poetry, and literature analysis.
+Through this multi-disciplinary approach, system-impacted artists learn creative and constructive ways to positively express emotions, build trust, and work collaboratively.
 The program is designed to help participants improve communication skills, instill responsibility to self and others, and identify healthy strategies for processing complex trauma.

 ADULT PROGRAMS